-- A. When an employee is unable to perform the essential functions of a specific position due to a mental or physical handicap, efforts shall be made to allow the employee to continue to work through reasonable accommodations.
+- A. When an employee is unable to perform the essential functions of a specific position due to a mental or physical disability, an employee may request a reasonable accommodation.
+The County shall make reasonable efforts to enable the employee to continue to work through reasonable accommodations if requested by the employee.
 In considering an employee with a disability, it is appropriate to determine the ability of that employee to perform the essential functions of a job with reasonable accommodations. - B. The Reasonable Accommodations Committee shall meet on an as needed basis, to review decisions on reasonable accommodations made by Department Heads or Elected Officials.
 It shall meet as needed to review other proposed or requested accommodations.
 The committee shall consult with the applicant or the employee's immediate supervisor and any other related staff.
 It shall act in a timely manner that will enable personnel actions to proceed in their regular course. - C. In determining the extent of the County's reasonable accommodation obligations, the following factors, among others are to be considered: - 1.
 Business necessity, and - 2.
 Financial cost and expenses. - D. "Business necessity" includes reasonable consideration of productivity, safety, and efficiency in the operation of County business.
 If an employee wishes to challenge an action related to reasonable accommodation, they can appeal it through the existing Grievance Procedure as outlined in this Personnel Ordinance.